VincePuc99/ArloCloud-RPi/README.md

 ## Uninstallation

-To completely uninstall all ArloCloud-RPi files or modifications, simply run the following command:
+To completely uninstall all ArloCloud-RPi, run the following command:

 ```
 sudo ./uninstaller.sh
 ```
 This command will remove the USB image file, all mount points located inside ArloCloud-RPi main folder, <br />
-all files cloned with `git clone`, all crontab-related tasks, `dwc2` from `/etc/modules`-`/boot/config.txt`<br />
+all files cloned with `git clone`, all crontab-related tasks and `dwc2` from `/etc/modules`-`/boot/config.txt`.<br />
-and eventually the Telegram service located in `/etc/systemd/system/telegram-sync.service`.<br />

 Once the uninstaller has finished, the system will reboot.<br />
 Afterward, check the connection to the base in Arlo Secure App.
 It should look like the image below.